isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2014-07-09-post-PR pensioners statistics and government's efforts to encourage citizenships.md

 description: ""
 image: ""
 ---
+##### Written Reply to Parliamentary Question on PR pensioners statistics and government's efforts to encourage citizenships

 **Parliamentary Sitting: 9 July 2014**

 Mr Png Eng Huat: To ask the Prime Minister (a) as of 2014, what is the number of permanent resident pensioners; and (b) what have been the Government's efforts to encourage these pensioners to take up citizenship.